Diagnostics for Individual-Level Prediction Instability in Machine Learning for Healthcare: Conclusion

 \section{Conclusion}

 This work demonstrates that clinical prediction models with indistinguishable aggregate performance can nonetheless exhibit substantial, hidden variability at the level of individual predictions.
-We show that this instability arises not only from variations in training data but also from stochastic elements inherent to the learning pipeline, such as random initialization and optimization noise.
-Our results indicate that for high-capacity models, these optimization-induced fluctuations can be as impactful as resampling the entire training dataset.
+This is variability that arises not only from the training data but from stochastic elements of the learning pipeline itself, such as random initialization and optimization noise.
+For high-capacity models, these optimization-induced fluctuations can be as impactful as resampling the entire training dataset, extending the classical understanding of model complexity and prediction stability into the overparameterized regime where the stochastic nature of optimization introduces an additional and largely unaudited source of uncertainty.
+To quantify this phenomenon, we introduced two model-agnostic diagnostics, empirical prediction interval width (ePIW) and empirical decision flip rate (eDFR).
+Taken together, these findings establish individual-level reliability as an essential and complementary criterion for clinical model evaluation.

-To make this phenomenon operational, we introduced two model-agnostic diagnostics: empirical prediction interval width (ePIW) and empirical decision flip rate (eDFR).
-Ultimately, we find that individual-level instability can be valuable to incorporate for overparameterized clinical model evaluations.
-By incorporating stability diagnostics into standard validation workflows, practitioners can move beyond aggregate metrics to ensure that model-assisted decisions are robust to the arbitrary elements of the machine learning pipeline.
-When multiple model specifications achieve comparable out-of-sample performance, our results suggest that a selection strategy centered on procedural consistency can be warranted: prioritizing more constrained models that yield stable individual-level predictions may be a necessary step toward building the trust and reliability required for high-stakes clinical deployment.